Lady Jane Grey: Trial and execution

 Around ten o'clock on the morning of 12 February, Guildford was led towards Tower Hill, where "many ... gentlemen" waited to shake hands with him.
 Guildford made a short speech to the assembled crowd, as was customary.
 "Having no ghostly father with him", (Note: Guildford had probably refused to be attended by a Catholic priest and been denied a Protestant divine.) he knelt, prayed, and asked the people to pray for him, "holding up his eyes and hands to God many times".
 Guildford was executed with one stroke of the axe, after which his body was conveyed on a cart to the Chapel of St Peter ad Vincula for burial.
 Watching the scene from her window, Jane exclaimed: "Oh, Guildford, Guildford!"
 She was then taken out to Tower Green, inside the Tower, to be beheaded.
 According to the account of her execution given in the anonymous Chronicle of Queen Jane and of Two Years of Queen Mary, which formed the basis for Raphael Holinshed's depiction, Jane gave a speech upon ascending the scaffold:

 Good people, I am come hither to die, and by a law I am condemned to the same.
 The fact, indeed, against the Queen's highness was unlawful, and the consenting thereunto by me: but touching the procurement and desire thereof by me or on my behalf, I do wash my hands thereof in innocency before God and the face of you Christian people, this day.

+Before being executed, Jane, although dying as a Protestant, thanked Feckenham for his company in her final moments and said goodbye to the Catholic priest, telling him: "Go and may God satisfy every wish of yours", acknowledging that although they had disagreed on Earth, she believed they might meet in a better place.
+Feckenham burst into tears after the execution.

 Jane then recited Psalm 51 (Have mercy upon me, O God) in English, and handed her gloves and handkerchief to her maid.
-The executioner asked her for forgiveness, which she granted him, pleading: "I pray you dispatch me quickly."
-Referring to her head, she asked, "Will you take it off before I lay me down?", and the axeman answered, "No, madam."
+The executioner asked her for forgiveness, which she granted him, pleading: "I pray you dispatch me quickly".
+Referring to her head, she asked, "Will you take it off before I lay me down?", and the axeman answered, "No, madam".
 She then blindfolded herself.
 Jane then failed to find the block with her hands, and cried, "What shall I do?
 Where is it?"
 Probably Thomas Brydges, the Deputy Lieutenant of the Tower, helped her find her way.
 With her head on the block, Jane spoke the last words of Jesus as recounted in the Gospel of Luke: "Lord, into thy hands I commend my spirit!"